AndrinPelican/ugd/readme.md

 algorithm and plots a default statistic.

 The statistic can be customized.
 Firstly by entering a dictionary with node characteristics and testing for one characteristic.
 Secondly by writing a costume test statistic and enter it into the function as 'stat_f'.
-How to write a "local most powerful" test statistic for a specific network formation game is derived in *Testing Strategic Interaction in Networks*.
+How to write a "locally most powerful" test statistic for a specific network formation game is derived in *Pelican, A. & Graham, B. S. (2019)*.
+The weights for the optimal test statistic is not calculated by this package, it has to be done with other statistical packages and feed in via 'stat_f' or directly applied to the list of graphs returned by the ugd package.

 Node characteristic can be added as controls.
 The algorithm then generated uniformly graphs with also have the same number of edges between the node-groups induced by the controls.
 Note that the algorithm is slower if many controls are added.